Get insider access

 1%

-The backlight is flicker-free, which helps reduce eye strain.
-There's flickering if you set the screen's brightness to minimum, but it isn't visible as the flicker frequency is extremely high.
-The OLED panel isn't technically flicker-free because the brightness drops slightly at every frame change; however, the brightness drop isn't noticeable and is unlikely to cause eye strain.
+There's flickering if you set the screen's brightness to a minimum, but it isn't visible as the flicker frequency is extremely high.
+The OLED panel isn't flicker-free; however, the brightness drop is usually too small to be noticeable and unlikely to cause eye strain.

 Interface